UnlimitedIP 24 Hour Trading Volume Reaches $1.97 (UIP)

-UnlimitedIP (UIP) traded 0.8% lower against the dollar during the 1 day period ending at 16:00 PM ET on October 3rd.
-UnlimitedIP has a total market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
-One UnlimitedIP coin can now be purchased for approximately $0.0099 or 0.00000016 BTC on popular exchanges.
-Over the last week, UnlimitedIP has traded down 0.8% against the dollar.
+UnlimitedIP (UIP) traded down 0.8% against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on October 5th.
+Over the last week, UnlimitedIP has traded 0.8% lower against the dollar.
+UnlimitedIP has a market capitalization of $16.65 million and $1.97 worth of UnlimitedIP was traded on exchanges in the last 24 hours.
+One UnlimitedIP coin can now be purchased for approximately $0.0099 or 0.00000016 BTC on major exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.